image description

 She/her/hers

-Puja Parikh represents clients in all facets of intellectual property litigation and complex commercial litigation.
+Puja Parikh represents clients in all facets of intellectual property and complex commercial litigation.
 She regularly litigates patent, trade secret, and copyright matters in federal court.
-Among her recent engagements, Ms. Parikh served as trial counsel for Meta in a complex patent dispute and obtained a permanent injunction on behalf of Instacart in a plaintiff-side copyright lawsuit.
+Among her recent engagements, Puja served as trial counsel for Dexcom in a complex patent dispute, trial counsel for Meta in a patent infringement suit, and she obtained a permanent injunction on behalf of Instacart in a plaintiff-side copyright lawsuit.
+On the verge of trial, she also secured a settlement on behalf of a pre-trial detainee for an excessive force violation by staff at the San Francisco County Jails as part of her pro bono work.

-Prior to joining Keker, Van Nest & Peters, Ms. Parikh served as a judicial law clerk to Judge John K. Bush of the U.S. Court of Appeals for the Sixth Circuit and to Chief Judge Theresa Springmann of the U.S. District Court for the Northern District of Indiana.
+Prior to joining Keker, Van Nest & Peters, Puja served as a judicial law clerk to Judge John K. Bush of the U.S. Court of Appeals for the Sixth Circuit and to Chief Judge Theresa Springmann of the U.S. District Court for the Northern District of Indiana.

-Ms. Parikh earned her J.D. from Cornell Law School and her B.A. in Political Science and Psychology with honors from the University of Notre Dame.
-During law school, Ms. Parikh conducted trials in Ithaca City Court as part of the Prosecution Trial Clinic and coached the Cornell Mock Trial Team.
+Puja earned her J.D. from Cornell Law School and her B.A. in Political Science and Psychology with honors from the University of Notre Dame.
+During law school, Puja conducted trials in Ithaca City Court as part of the Prosecution Trial Clinic and coached the Cornell Mock Trial Team.

-Puja Parikh represents clients in all facets of intellectual property litigation and complex commercial litigation.
+Puja Parikh represents clients in all facets of intellectual property and complex commercial litigation.
 She regularly litigates patent, trade secret, and copyright matters in federal court.
-Among her recent engagements, Ms. Parikh served as trial counsel for Meta in a complex patent dispute and obtained a permanent injunction on behalf of Instacart in a plaintiff-side copyright lawsuit.
+Among her recent engagements, Puja served as trial counsel for Dexcom in a complex patent dispute, trial counsel for Meta in a patent infringement suit, and she obtained a permanent injunction on behalf of Instacart in a plaintiff-side copyright lawsuit.
+On the verge of trial, she also secured a settlement on behalf of a pre-trial detainee for an excessive force violation by staff at the San Francisco County Jails as part of her pro bono work.

-Prior to joining Keker, Van Nest & Peters, Ms. Parikh served as a judicial law clerk to Judge John K. Bush of the U.S. Court of Appeals for the Sixth Circuit and to Chief Judge Theresa Springmann of the U.S. District Court for the Northern District of Indiana.
+Prior to joining Keker, Van Nest & Peters, Puja served as a judicial law clerk to Judge John K. Bush of the U.S. Court of Appeals for the Sixth Circuit and to Chief Judge Theresa Springmann of the U.S. District Court for the Northern District of Indiana.

-Ms. Parikh earned her J.D. from Cornell Law School and her B.A. in Political Science and Psychology with honors from the University of Notre Dame.
-During law school, Ms. Parikh conducted trials in Ithaca City Court as part of the Prosecution Trial Clinic and coached the Cornell Mock Trial Team.
+Puja earned her J.D. from Cornell Law School and her B.A. in Political Science and Psychology with honors from the University of Notre Dame.
+During law school, Puja conducted trials in Ithaca City Court as part of the Prosecution Trial Clinic and coached the Cornell Mock Trial Team.

 "Modern Mediation in My Bharat," Dispute Resolution Journal, Vol. 68, No. 2 (2013).